Undergraduate study in Computer Science

 - Programming languages

 - Software engineering

 The specialisation has a particular focus on innovation and developing new knowledge through research activities, leading to advanced knowledge in the discipline.
-You’ll have a broad introduction to recent research in computer science, which will prepare you to undertake your own postgraduate study.
+You’ll gain a broad introduction to recent research in Computer Science, which will prepare you to undertake your postgraduate study.

 Structuring your programme in Computer Science

 Aditi Sherekar is studying towards a Bachelor of Science majoring in Computer Science and Psychology.
 After she completes her studies, her goal is to use technology to make a real difference in healthcare.
 Read Aditi's story.

 Where can undergraduate study in Computer Science take you?